matter-labs/anvil-zksync/docs/rustbook/src/usage/testing.md

 ```

 ## Writing and running tests locally
-This section demonstrates how to author and execute tests locally against `era-test-node` using the `mocha` and `chai` testing frameworks.
+This section demonstrates how to author and execute tests locally against `anvil-zksync` using the `mocha` and `chai` testing frameworks.

 ### Project configuration
 Start by creating a new Hardhat project.
 If you need guidance, follow the [getting started guide](https://era.zksync.io/docs/tools/hardhat/getting-started.html).